hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

 This section briefly introduces in HydPy's model collection, separating it into the available :ref:`main models <main_models>` and :ref:`submodels <submodels>`.
-Beginners should first become familiar with the main models, which open up various ways of targeting general processes or process groups (click :ref:`here <main_model>` for more details).
+Beginners should first become familiar with the main models, which offer various ways of targeting general processes or process groups (click :ref:`here <main_model>` for more details).
 Submodels, in contrast, are a means of configuring specific subprocesses or subprocess aspects (click :ref:`here <submodel>` for more information).